tutsmake/paypal-payment-gateway-library-for-codeigniter/README.md

 # paypal-payment-gateway-library-for-codeigniter

-# How to integrate paypal payment gateway in codeigniter, you can visit the below links
+# How to integrate paypal payment gateway in codeigniter?
+So you can visit the below link

 https://www.tutsmake.com/paypal-payment-gateway-integration-in-codeigniter/